swsnr/swsnr.de/_posts/2021-04-01-secure-boot-on-arch-linux-with-sbctl-and-dracut.md

 redirect_from: /secure-boot-on-arch-linux-with-sbctl-and-dracut/
 ---

 I started playing around with secure boot, with the ultimately goal of setting it up on my laptop.
-I experimented in a libvirt/qemu VM and to my surprise a custom secure boot is rather easy (the [Secure Boot](https://wiki.archlinux.org/index.php/Unified_Extensible_Firmware_Interface/Secure_Boot#Manual_process) page on the Arch Wiki suggests quite the contrary), thanks to dracut and a fairly recent tool named `sbctl` which just recently had it’s first release.
+I experimented in a libvirt/qemu VM and to my surprise a custom secure boot setup is rather easy (the [Secure Boot](https://wiki.archlinux.org/index.php/Unified_Extensible_Firmware_Interface/Secure_Boot#Manual_process) page on the Arch Wiki suggests quite the contrary), thanks to dracut and a fairly recent tool named `sbctl` which just recently had it’s first release.

 <!--more-->